How to Tell If Your Dog is Healthy

 Dog’s Weight

 One common issue that affects dogs is obesity.
 This occurs when a dog consumes more calories than it burns, increasing its body weight.
-Obesity can lead to several health problems such as joint pain, heart disease, and diabetes.
-To help keep your dog healthy, make sure you are aware of its healthy weight and closely monitor its food intake and exercise habits.
+Obesity can lead to several health problems, such as joint pain, heart disease, and diabetes.
+To help keep your dog healthy, ensure you know its healthy weight and closely monitor its food intake and exercise habits.

 Oral Health